Chelsoconn/210/notes.md

       ```

 - **Deep copy of an array**

+  A deep copy means that **all of the values of the new variable are copied and disconnected from the original variable**.
+A shallow copy means that certain (sub-)values are still connected to the original variable.
+To really understand copying, you have to get into how JavaScript stores values.

 ​	-JavaScript doesn't have an explicit method or function for deep copying objects, but there is an indirect way to do it.
 However, it only works with nested arrays and plain objects.
 Objects that have methods and complex objects like dates or custom objects cannot be deep-cloned with this technique.
 Most use cases of deep copying objects involve only plain objects and arrays, so this technique is useful to learn: